siyuan-bruce/siyuan-bruce.github.io/_posts/2021-11-19-HHL-Algorithm.md

 $$

 From now on, some of the subscripts of the kets will be omitted when there is no ambiguity.
-Since the state preparation depends on the actual value of $\vec{b}$, it will be discussed in more detail in the numerical example.
+Since the state preparation depends on the actual value of $$\vec{b}$$, it will be discussed in more detail in the numerical example.

 ## 3. Phase Estimation